-Delivering a powerful message that “treatment works,” the annual REEL Recovery Film Festival & Symposium® is a multi-day event that takes places in various cities in North America.
-The festival was co-founded in 2008 by Leonard Buschel and Robert Downey Sr., seeking to “shine a light” on addiction, treatment, recovery, sobriety and mental health issues through the medium of film.
-Both first-time and veteran filmmakers are invited to showcase their films dealing with addiction and mental health with an eye toward education, raising awareness and reducing stigma.
+Delivering a powerful message that “treatment works,” the annual REEL Recovery Film Festival & Symposium® is a multi-day event that takes place in various cities in North America.
+The festival was co-founded in 2008 by Leonard Buschel and Robert Downey Sr., seeking to “shine a light” on addiction, treatment, recovery, sobriety, and mental health issues through the medium of film.
+Both first-time and veteran filmmakers are invited to showcase their films dealing with addiction and mental health with an eye toward education, raising awareness, and reducing stigma.

 Called a celebration of film, the arts, and sobriety, festival producers say their goal is “to entertain, to inspire and educate the recovery community and those who serve it.”
 In a nod to the famous Sundance Film Festival, the unique REEL Recovery Festival has been called the “Sundance of recovery.”

 The Reel Recovery Film Festival & Symposium® couldn’t be more relevant today.
 A 2016 National Survey on Drug Use and Health found 21 million Americans age 12 and over needed treatment for a substance use disorder, while less than 4 million were receiving treatment.
 And 2017 numbers from SAMHSA underscore the frequency of co-occurring substance use disorder and mental illness.
 Their statistics show that of the more than 5 million youth and young people with a substance use disorder, almost 50% also had a mental illness.
 Educating the public and destigmatizing treatment can save countless lives.